longfangsong/lass/.github/CD_PIPELINE.md

 - Check that `pnpm run build` works locally
 - Verify all dependencies are properly declared in package.json
 - Note: There may be some existing ESLint issues in UI components (react-refresh/only-export-components), but these don't prevent deployment

-### Database Migration Issues
-- Ensure your migrations are compatible with Cloudflare D1
-- Check that the database binding in wrangler.toml matches your migration commands
-- Review migration logs in the workflow output

-### Runtime Issues
-- Verify all required environment variables are set in Cloudflare dashboard
-- Check OAuth app configurations if authentication fails
-- Review Cloudflare Workers logs for runtime errors